Human Givens Therapy

 Book a session

-If you feel that you could be helped by sessions of therapy from my practice in Rye, East Sussex, please contact me to discuss how it could work.
+If you feel that you could be helped by sessions of therapy, please contact me to discuss how we could work together.
 I would be delighted to answer any questions or concerns you might have.

 What are 'human givens'?